codeigniter4/CodeIgniter4/user_guide_src/source/helpers/html_helper.rst

             </li>
         </ul>

-.. php:function:: ol($list, $attributes = '')
+.. php:function:: ol($list[, $attributes = ''])

     :param  array   $list:       List entries
-    :param  array   $attributes: HTML attributes
+    :param  mixed  $attributes: HTML attributes
-    :returns:   HTML-formatted ordered list
+    :returns:                    An HTML ordered list element
     :rtype: string

-    Identical to :php:func:`ul()`, only it produces the ``<ol>`` tag for ordered lists instead of ``<ul>``.
+    Identical to :php:func:`ul()`, only it produces ``<ol>`` element for ordered lists instead of ``<ul>``.

 .. php:function:: video($src[, $unsupportedMessage = ''[, $attributes = ''[, $tracks = [][, $indexPage = false]]]])

     :param  mixed   $src:                Either a source string or an array of sources.
 See :php:func:`source()` function
-    :param  string  $unsupportedMessage: The message to display if the media tag is not supported by the browser
+    :param  string  $unsupportedMessage: The message to display if the video element is not supported by the browser
     :param  string  $attributes:         HTML attributes
     :param  array   $tracks:             Use the track function inside an array.
 See :php:func:`track()` function
-    :param  bool    $indexPage:
+    :param  bool    $indexPage:          Should indexPage be added to the video source path
-    :returns:                            HTML-formatted video element
+    :returns:                            An HTML video element
     :rtype: string

-    Permits you to generate HTML video element from simple or source arrays.
+    Permits you to generate an HTML video element from a source string or an array of sources.
     Example:

     .. literalinclude:: html_helper/014.php